isaaclimdc/ILAlertView/README.md

 Overview
 --------
-Sick of the appearance of iOS' default UIAlertViews?
-Or have you ever spent so much time **hand-crafting** your own unique UI, only to find that the *pesky* blue UIAlertView ruins it?
-ILAlertView, a subclass of UIView, is an attempt to alleviate that longing for more control over how alerts in your app look.
+Sick of the appearance of iOS' default `UIAlertView`?
+Or have you ever spent so much time **hand-crafting** your own unique UI, only to find that the *pesky* blue `UIAlertView` ruins it? `ILAlertView`, a subclass of `UIView`, is an attempt to alleviate that longing for more control over how alerts in your app look.

-ILAlertView is meant to be an app-wide replacement of alert views, and thus the customization takes place at compile-time.
+`ILAlertView` is meant to be an app-wide replacement of alert views, and thus the customization takes place at compile-time.
 Simply edit the relevant constants in `ILAlertViewConfig.h` and every instance of `ILAlertView` in your app will have the same streamlined appearance.

 Animations are subtle but smooth and they look pretty neat!
 Just call a single method that configures and displays the alert, and the implementation takes care of the rest.

-See ILAlertView **in action** in this [short demo on YouTube](http://youtu.be/AkimUM52ULo).
+See `ILAlertView` **in action** in this [short demo on YouTube](http://youtu.be/AkimUM52ULo).

-As of v1.0, ILAlertView only supports either a single close button that simply closes the alert, or 2 buttons side by side.
+As of v1.0, `ILAlertView` only supports either a single close button that simply closes the alert, or 2 buttons side by side.
 The second button can be configured by conforming to `ILAlertViewDelegate` to perform an action.
 More buttons can be added in the future if this is desired.

 **An alert with a short message:**
 ![Short message](http://isaacl.net/images/libraries/ILAlertView/1.png)